edumotya/TensorGCC/README.md

 # TensorGCC
 This is a TensorFlow implementation of the generalized cross-correlation (GCC), which can be used at any point of the graph.
 It implements the Carter GCC, as well as the  PHAT transform.

-The testing scripts still belongs to a wider software package, but these are some results for pseudo-chirp signals embedded in real noise:
+Example for pseudo-chirp signals embedded in real noise:

 For two chirp signals with spectrogram